 Again, resorting to urgent and expensive financial fixes can often be avoided if a business can use an accurate cash flow forecast to see exactly what money they will have at a particular point in time.

-10. Use your cash flow to avoid the worse-case scenario
+10. Use your cash flow to avoid the worst-case scenario

 By not ensuring that a business has enough working capital, you run the risk of not being able to pay your bills.
 An unpaid creditor is able to make a formal injunction for the business to cease trading, which is something to avoid at all costs.